openstack-archive/fuel-library/deployment/puppet/ssh/README.markdown

 Since version 2.0.0 only non-default values are written to both, client and server, configuration files.

-Multiple occurances of one config key (e.g. sshd should be listening on port 22 and 2222) should be passed as an array.
+Multiple occurrences of one config key (e.g. sshd should be listening on port 22 and 2222) should be passed as an array.

 ```
     options => {
-      Port => [22, 2222],
+      'Port' => [22, 2222],
     }
 ```

-This is working for both, client and server
+This is working for both, client and server.

 ### Both client and server
-Host keys will be collected and distributed unless storeconfigs_enabled => false
+Host keys will be collected and distributed unless `storeconfigs_enabled` is `false`.

 ```
     include ssh